Budget Preparation Guidelines

 - Postage: Contact mailing services (ext.
 3558) for current postal rates.

-- Printing: Contact printing services (ext.
-3431) for cost estimates.
+- Printing: Contact the FedEx Office (ext.
+1937) for cost estimates.